pygame/pygame/docs/reST/ref/pixelarray.rst

    array of height 1 is broadcast over the target's columns, and is equivalent to assigning a 1D PixelArray.

-   Subscipt slices can also be used to assign to a rectangular subview of the target PixelArray.
+   Subscript slices can also be used to assign to a rectangular subview of the target PixelArray.

    ::